terraform-redhat/terraform-provider-rhcs/examples/create_rosa_cluster/create_rosa_sts_cluster/classic_sts/account_roles/README.md

     ````
     terraform apply <"account-roles.tfplan">
     ````
 1. The Terraform applies the plan and creates the account roles.
 You will see a prompt to confirm you want to create these resources.
-Enter `yes` then the process will complete with your resources.
+Enter `yes`, then the process will complete with your resources.

 ## Verification

-1. In your command-line interface, run the following command to verify that the account roles are created:
+1. In the `rosa` CLI, run the following command to verify that the account roles are created:
     ````
     rosa list account-roles
     ````